Skip to content

 It was not an overnight shift.
 But I slowly began the process of exploring and celebrating my own goodness.

-I started to take myself to dinner every month or to to celebrate my life.
+• I started taking myself to dinner once a month to celebrate my life

-Each morning, after a short meditation, I began to give myself a big hug and share my deep approval for the way I was showing up in my life.
+• Each morning, after a short meditation, I began giving myself a hug and expressing approval for how I was showing up

-I began writing letters and recording audio messages to myself reflecting on what a wondrous life I was living.
+• I began writing letters and recording audio messages to myself, reflecting on the life I was living

-With the help of my therapist and coach, I continued to unpack the negative messages I carried.
-To find space from them and to examine them with curiosity instead of suffering.
+• With the help of my therapist and coach, I continued to unpack the negative messages I carried, examining them with curiosity instead of suffering

 Life is not perfect now.